 Gift Cards: Everyone appreciates a gift card to their favorite store, movie theater, or restaurant.
 This is the perfect gift when you’re not sure what to give and you can decide on the denomination.

-Mani, Pedi, or Spa Treatment: Do you know someone who could really use this but would never buy it them self?
+Mani, Pedi, or Spa Treatment: Do you know someone who could really use this but would never buy it for them self?
 Give them a treatment and a few hours of relaxation in one gift.
 I know I would really appreciate it!

 Service: Offer to babysit, clean house, do yard work, or house sit for someone.
 Make a gift certificate to give them on Christmas offering your services.
 Make sure to follow up if they haven’t tried to use it.